MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/network-security/windows-firewall/rules.md

 What follows are a few general guidelines for configuring outbound rules.

-- The default configuration of Blocked for Outbound rules can be considered for certain highly secure environments.
-However, the Inbound rule configuration should never be changed in a way that allows traffic by default
+- Changing the outbound rules to *blocked* can be considered for certain highly secure environments.
+However, the inbound rule configuration should never be changed in a way that allows all traffic by default
-- It's recommended to Allow Outbound by default for most deployments for the sake of simplification around app deployments, unless the organization prefers tight security controls over ease-of-use
+- It's recommended to *allow outbound* by default for most deployments for the sake of simplification with app deployments, unless the organization prefers tight security controls over ease-of-use
 - In high security environments, an inventory of all apps should be logged and maintained.
 Records must include whether an app used requires network connectivity.
-Administrators need to create new rules specific to each app that needs network connectivity and push those rules centrally, via GPO or CSP.
+Administrators need to create new rules specific to each app that needs network connectivity and push those rules centrally, via GPO or CSP

 ## Next steps